tangentsoft/pidp8i/examples/README.md

 your program text exceeds about 5,600 characters.

-## Option 2: Toggling a Programs in Via the Front Panel
+## Option 2: Toggling Programs in Via the Front Panel

 After building the PiDP-8/I software, each of the `examples/*.pal` files is assembled by `palbart` which writes out a human-readable listing file